FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azureruncmd/README.md

 ## Installation

-Workflow plug-in steps are supported with vCommander release 7.0 and higher.
+Workflow plug-in steps are supported with Commander release 7.0 and higher.

-See [Adding Workflow Plug-in Steps](http://docs.embotics.com/vCommander/Adding-Plug-In-WF-Steps.htm) in the vCommander documentation to learn how to install this package.
+See [Adding Workflow Plug-in Steps](http://docs.embotics.com/Commander/Adding-Plug-In-WF-Steps.htm) in the Commander documentation to learn how to install this package.

 ## Return codes